I bet you’re looking for the best project management software for your daily tasks right? You’re lucky to be on this post!

 They both have a lot to offer and it is up to you to assess each one based on your needs and preferences.

-However, I would recommend getting Monday if your project management is a bit more complex or if you have the budget to pay for the additional features.
+However, I would recommend getting Monday if you deal with more complex projects or if you have the budget to pay for the additional features.

 Trello is more straightforward and easy to use.
 It is a great option for the ones who need to organize their work and tasks right away.
 If your needs are simpler, you might find it more convenient to use Trello than Monday.